OFFIS-mosaik/mosaik/docs/scenario-definition.rst

 2. Instantiating models within the simulators, and

-3. Connecting the model instances of different simulators to establish data flows between them.
+3. Connecting the model instances of different simulators to establish the data flow between them.

 This page will show you how to create simple scenarios in these three steps.
 It will also provide some recipes that allow you to create more complex